 Helicopter with 2 aboard crashes at Massachusetts airport

 TAUNTON, Mass.
-(AP) — A helicopter with two people aboard has crashed at a Massachusetts airport.
+(AP) — A helicopter with two people aboard has crashed at a Massachusetts airport, but authorities say neither was injured.

-The Federal Aviation Administration in a statement says the Robinson R44 helicopter crashed at Taunton Municipal Airport at about 12:30 p.m.
+Federal Aviation Administration spokesman Jim Peters in a statement says the Robinson R44 helicopter crashed at Taunton Municipal Airport at about 12:30 p.m.
 Tuesday.

 Broadcast video from the scene showed a red helicopter on its side.